elieobeid7/jokerleb/README.md

 - Favorite
 - Categories
 - Post an ad
-- Add app icon
-- Profile
 - My ads
 - Registration, Login, Reset password alers

+- Profile (Not going to do it now)